aws-samples/serverless-samples/queue-based-ingestion/python-sam/README.md

-# python-AWS Serverless Application Model (AWS SAM)
+# Python-AWS Serverless Application Model (AWS SAM)

 This is implementation of the Queue-based ingestion with Amazon API Gateway using Python and AWS Serverless Application Model (AWS SAM).